paulnegz/sorts-py/README.md

 ### Quick Sort

 QuickSort is based on the divide and conquer algorithm that picks an element as a pivot and partitions the given array around the picked pivot.
-Partitions by placing array elements in the correct position relative to the pivot.
+Partitions are made by placing array elements in the correct position relative to the pivot.
+The pivot is in-place and then partitions have to be sorted
 ![alt text](https://github.com/paulnegz/sorts-py/blob/main/img/quick_sort.gif)
 https://github.com/paulnegz/sorts-py/blob/main/sort.py#L7